BrotherBoard/BombScripts/README.md

 usage:
-click the green GET button and download zip or clone this repo idc
+click the green GET button and download zip or clone this repo idc, do ./start or start each manually

-Note: DecimalBattery is deprecated, and its not guaranteed to show correct values, in that case you can use Decimal Battery app in BombApps
+Note: DecimalBattery is deprecated, and its not guaranteed to show correct values, and it uses root, in that case you can use DBB app in BombApps which doesn't require root.

 **included scripts:**